NexFrosty/JobSchedulingProblem-ParticleSwarmOptimization/README.md

 ## Project Overview

 This project explores the application of Particle Swarm Optimization (PSO) to solve the Job Shop Scheduling Problem (JSSP).
-Our objective is to develop an efficient scheduling system that minimizes the overall delay of jobs while adhering to specific order constraints and deadlines.
+Our objective is to develop an efficient scheduling system that minimizes the overall delay of jobs while complying to specific order constraints and deadlines.

 ## Problem Statement